stacksjs/stacks/storage/framework/core/eslint-config/README.md

 ### Type Aware Rules

-You can optionally enable the [type aware rules](https://typescript-eslint.io/linting/typed-linting/) by passing the options object to the `typescript` config:
+You can optionally enable the [type-aware rules](https://typescript-eslint.io/linting/typed-linting/) by passing the options object to the `typescript` config:

 ```js
 // eslint.config.js